 The proposed college partnership laboratory school programs, services, and activities will operate in accordance with all applicable federal and state laws and regulations (including the federal Americans with Disabilities Act, the federal Individuals with Disabilities Education Improvement Act, Section 504 of the federal Rehabilitation Act of 1973, and the Virginia Freedom of Information Act) and constitutional provisions prohibiting discrimination on the basis of disability, race, creed, color, gender, national origin, religion, ancestry, or need for special education services.

-The applicant will take all actions necessary to enter into a contract with the Board no later than nine (9) months prior to the opening date of the college partnership laboratory school.
+The applicant will take all actions necessary to enter into a contract with the Board promptly, but within no later than 90 days of the Board’s approval of the college partnership laboratory school.

-The school leadership of the college partnership laboratory school will be retained on contract no later than six (6) months prior to the opening date of the school.
+The school leadership of the college partnership laboratory school will be retained on contract no later than two (2) months prior to the opening date of the school.